 - You message the Printer you have been engaging with over the past months.

-- You ask your contacts for a recommendation, you see the printer you are familiar with.
+- Due to social proof mentality, You ask your contacts for a recommendation, and you see the printer you are familiar with.

 How to Increase your brand awareness using social media?

 With nearly half of the world’s population using social media platforms, they’re a tangible place to reach new and highly targeted potential customers.